The Challenges of VUCA – Complexity

 Its compass or guide is the conductor.
 The conductor sets the direction for the performance, the style and tone of the piece, and keeps everyone attuned to that purpose.
 Neither too withdrawn or too heavy-handed, the conductor guides the orchestra through the score from start to finish.

 Good leadership is rarely accomplished from afar or by those who micro-manage their people.
-However leaders that recognise the giftedness of their team, who pay attention to the details without being thrown off-course, and who are consistent in their interpretation of the score, are those who get the best out of their team and achieve something really special.
+However, successful leaders pay attention to the details without being thrown off-course, recognising the giftedness of their team.
+They are consistent in their interpretation of the score and if they get the best out of their team they achieve something really special.

 Its energy – its ability to accomplish something – is in its people.
 An orchestra is made-up of highly skilled individuals at the very top of their class.
-They are let loose within a specific score, led by a gifted conductor, who can produce a powerful performance through a very complicated but perhaps familiar piece of music.
+They apply their expertise within a specific score, led by a gifted conductor.
+Together they can produce a powerful performance through a very complicated but perhaps familiar piece of music.

 Each person within the team excels at one particular thing, one particular instrument.
 And each instrument takes its turn within that piece of music.
-On their own, very few of their performances would amount to very much, but together they produce something very different.
+On their own, very few of their performances would amount to very much.
+However, working together they produce something very different.